algorithmsbooks/optimization/README.md

 * p.
 132: Fig 8.4  Change upper y tick label from c to 1+c (thanks to Nancy Ammar)
 * p.
 140: eq.
 8.23, $\delta^(i)$ should be boldface on the right hand side (thanks to Robert Moss)
 * p.
 141: eq.
 8.30 used c_c instead of c_Sigma. (thanks to Pranav Maheshwari)
 * p.
 141: eq.
-8.30 should have a "rank-m_elite" subscript for the 3rd term (thanks to Ye Li)
+8.30 should have a "rank-m_elite" subscript for the 3rd term, and the rank-mu update should be a rank-m_elite update (thanks to Ye Li)
 * p.
 141 equation (8.28):  p_\Sigma -> p_\sigma (thanks to Shogo Kishimoto)
 * p.
 147: Eq.
 9.1: Remove boldface x (thanks to Ross Alexander)
 * p.
 151: Change "choose" to "select" for truncation selection for clarity (thanks to Chelsea Sidrane)